VoltCruelerz/OwlMarble-Magic/classes/warlock/Warlock.md

 You can cast _False Life_ on yourself at will without expending a spell slot or material components.
 The level of the spell is equal to your warlock spell slot level.

+#### Hexer [Updated]

+You know and can cast the spell _Hex_ without expending a spell slot.
+Once you have done so, you cannot do so again until you complete a Short or Long Rest.

+When you cast the spell _Hex_, its range increases to 600 feet, and you can target a creature by name, even if you cannot see it.

 #### Shrouded Spells [New]

 When you cast a spell with a saving throw, you can cause any number of the affected creatures to automatically succeed on the saving throw.